droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 ## H7a.
 Raiding the Windmill
 The players can obtain the hags' true names by retrieving the contract from the locked stone compartment in the millstone in <span class="citation">O2.
 Bone Mill (p.
 127)</span>.

 One of the arms of the millstone in the bone mill is more gnarled than the rest, and is visibly segmented at the end.

+Like, we have the big round rock (the millstone) that grinds things.
+Under it, there are metal arms holding it up.
+One of these arms looks a bit rough and bumpy—kind of like a branch that has many little sections at the end.
 Twisting the end of the gnarled arm detaches it, revealing an iron key hidden inside.

-The players can unlock the millstone compartment by using the iron key, or by succeeding on a DC 15 Dexterity (Thieves' Tools) check.
+The players can unlock the millstone compartment by using the iron key, or by succeeding on four DC 25 Thievery checks to Pick a Lock.
 The compartment contains the hags' contract, as well as the treasure described in <span class="citation">O3.
 Bedroom (p.
-127)</span>.
+127)</span> though each peace of jewelry costs 3 gp.

 The hags' contract is written in Abyssal on a piece of leather made of human skin, and is signed with their true names at the bottom: Morgantha Stormreaver, Belladonna Sunbane, and Offalia Wormwiggle.
 (If none of the players can read Abyssal, Lady Wachter is able to read the hags' names instead, having learned the language's alphabet as a student of Baba Lysaga.)

 > [!info]+ **Damaging the Contract**
-> The hags' contract, which has AC 20 and 1 hit point, is immune to all damage except damage dealt by the hags' own ***claws*** attack, a fact that a player can recall with a successful DC 20 Intelligence (Arcana) check.
+> The hags' contract, which has AC 20 and 1 hit point, is immune to all damage except damage dealt by the hags' own ***claws*** attack, a fact that a player can recall with a successful DC 20 Arcana, Religion or Occult check.
 If the contract is destroyed, the coven is disbanded, leaving all three members to use the statistics of an ordinary **night hag**.

 The stone compartment also contains a *charm of mass heroism*, resembling a golden medallion adorned with three interlocking rings engraved at its center.

 > [!item]+ **Charm of Mass Heroism**
-> As an action, the wielder of this charm can give any number of creatures within 30 feet the benefit of a *potion of heroism*.
+> As a two action activity, the wielder of this charm can give any number of creatures within 30 feet the benefit of a *[Heroism](https://2e.aonprd.com/Spells.aspx?ID=1555)* spell.
 Once they do so, the charm vanishes from their person.

 Fyodor and Myrtle are imprisoned on the third floor of the windmill and guarded by the **night hags** Belladonna "Bella" Sunbane and Offalia Wormwiggle, as described in <span class="citation">O3.
 Bedroom (p.
 127)</span>.
 However, Fyodor and Myrtle have no particular knowledge of Ireena or Ismark, and wish only to be returned to their father, Franz.